KirkProf/rocketry/README.md

 The data is position is posted onto the video. the video records for 30 seconds at a time.
-Additional recordings or stops may be called by pressing the button again. this is a bit barebones, but hey.  it might log something and tell me where to find my rocket.
+Additional recordings or stops may be called by pressing the button again. this is a bit barebones, but hey.  it might log something and tell me where to find my rocket. everysensor*.* is the file that goes on the rpi that is on the rocket